-Here, we explain how you can best combat a fire with a foam fire extinguisher.
+Here, we explain how you can best combat a fire using a foam fire extinguisher.

-If you’re an employer, home owner, landlord or an occupier it is essential you have the right fire extinguisher for your surroundings, and for the safety of the people around you.
+If you’re an employer, home owner, landlord, or an occupier, it’s essential you have the right fire extinguisher for your surroundings, and for the safety of the people around you.
 Most commonly used on Class B fires (flammable liquids), a foam fire extinguisher can also be used for Class A risk fires that involve paper, wood, textiles and plastics.
-Understanding what extinguisher to use on what type of fire is just as important as knowing what type of fires not to use them on.
+Understanding which fire extinguisher to use on what type of fire is just as important as knowing what type of fires not to use them on.

-A foam extinguisher is water based with a frothy foaming agent.
-Once directed on to the fire, the foam would float on top of the burning liquid and begin to diminish the reaction between the flames and the fuel surface.
-Its smothering qualities prevent the fire reigniting by suffocating and cooling down burning materials quickly and preventing oxygen getting to the fire.
+A foam fire extinguisher is water based with a frothy foaming agent.
+Once directed onto the fire, the foam would float on top of the burning liquid and begin to diminish the reaction between the flames and fuel surface.
+Its smothering qualities prevent the fire reigniting by suffocating and cooling down burning materials quickly, and preventing oxygen getting to the fire.

 Fire extinguishers are distinguished not only by their names, but by their coloured labels too.
 Foam fire extinguishers have a cream-coloured label with ‘Foam’ marked prominently on the front of the red casing above the operating instructions.

-Fire hazards can vary dependent on the setting and landscape, therefore it’s smart to select an extinguisher that can fight the type of fire that is most likely to occur.
-A foam fire extinguisher is ideal for office environments, hospitals, schools and other spaces where organic materials such as wood, grass or bark play a large role in the landscape.
-Other locations could also include: oil refineries, garages, workshops or other small industrial locations.
+Fire hazards vary depending on the setting and landscape, so it’s smart to select a fire extinguisher that can fight the type of fire most likely to occur.
+A foam fire extinguisher is ideal for use in office environments, hospitals, schools and other spaces where organic materials such as wood, grass or bark play a large role in the landscape.
+Foam fire extinguishers can also be used in locations such as: oil refineries, garages, workshops or other small industrial locations.

 For more information on the correct fire extinguishers and their applications, read our blog to ensure your safety is covered.